 Possibly the most important tool when doing it yourself is to track the prices of the route you want.
 Google Flights offers this feature along with the option to track any dates.

-While less personalized and without the included insight of Scott’s Cheap Flights, Thrifty Traveler Premium, or Dollar Flight Club, this can be one of the most effective ways to ensure you snag a cheap one-way international flight when a deal does appear.
+While less personalized and without the included insight of Going.com (Formerly Scott’s Cheap Flights), Thrifty Traveler Premium, or Dollar Flight Club, this can be one of the most effective ways to ensure you snag a cheap one-way international flight when a deal does appear.

 Consider Taking Advantage of Hidden City Tickets for Cheap One Way Flights

-Most airlines formally prohibit the practice of taking advantage of this ‘loophole’ which you agree to when buying your ticket, but it is extremely rare to be proved not to mention penalized for it.
+Most airlines formally prohibit the practice of taking advantage of this ‘loophole’ that you agree to when buying your ticket, but it is extremely rare to be proven, not to mention penalized for it.

 Before diving into the tips to save money, we should understand why one-way international flights can cost nearly as much or even be more expensive than their round-trip counterparts.